FME Flow Hosted Support Policy

 Support Channels

-There are 3 primary ways for customer to get support: checking the FME Flow Hosted Status page, getting help from the community, or submitting a private support case.
+There are 3 primary ways for a customer to get support: checking the FME Flow Hosted status page, getting help from the FME Community, or submitting a private support case.

 FME Flow Hosted Status